 With stunning coastlines, majestic natural landscapes and some of America’s most treasured cities, California effortlessly upholds its title of The Golden State.
 California has some of the most iconic driving routes in the United States, including Route 66, the Pacific Coast Highway and Highway 101.
 Planning a road trip in a state that is nearly 800 miles from north to south is no small task.
-Luckily, TripIt is here to help.
+Luckily, TripIt is here to help with our California road trip planner.

 If you’re coming from the state of Oregon, you might want to dip your toes into California by taking a tour of the North Coast.
 Coastal towns like Eureka, Mendocino and Crescent City offer romantic luxuries such as wineries, art and even Victorian-era settings.
 The North Coast is also home to Redwood National and State Parks.